 Dear readers,

-We returned from a trip to the USA this month in a positive mood and with lots of new ideas; the regular meeting with colleagues from CETECOM Inc. was one of the highlights of the summer.
+Feeling positive and with many new ideas, we returned from a trip to the USA this month; our regular meeting with colleagues from CETECOM Inc. was one of the highlights this summer.

-Equally inspiring is the determination of a young colleague who we would like to introduce to you this month: Anja Kampert from MN Ingenieure represents exactly the type of young professional that every company dreams of.
-Passing on spirit like Anja's, awakening it, finding and promoting talent is also the aim of our new HR tool “Young Professional Summit”, also the subject of the following short articles.
+Equally inspiring is the determination of a young colleague whom we want to introduce to you this month: Anja Kampert from MN Ingenieure represents exactly the type of young professional every company dreams of.
+Passing on and awakening the spirit that Anja possesses, finding and nurturing talent, is also the goal of our new HR tool „Young Professional Summit,“ which is also covered in the following short articles.

-Last but not least, we, or rather the Enoplan Group, have expanded a little again.
+Last but not least, we, or rather the Enoplan Group, have expanded a bit more.
 But read for yourself!

 Thomas Biedermann and Fabian Fechner